-Tucker Carlson out at Fox News, network confirms
+Tucker Carlson, Fox News’ most popular host, out at network

 Carlson became Fox’s most popular personality after replacing Bill O’Reilly in Fox’s prime-time lineup in 2016.
 He’s also consistently drawn headline for controversial coverage, including most recently airing tapes from the Jan.
 6 Capitol insurrection to minimize the impact of the deadly attack.

 There was no immediate explanation from Fox about why Carlson was leaving.
+A text message to Carlson seeking comment was not immediately returned.

+Fox agreed last week to pay Dominion Voting Systems more than $787 million and acknowledged that some of its reporting following the 2020 election — which allowed former President Donald Trump’s aides to amplify false charges of election fraud — was incorrect.

-His name came up during the recently settled case with Dominion Voting Systems, primarily because of email and text messages that were revealed as part of the lawsuit.
-In some of them, Carlson privately criticized former President Donald Trump, saying he hated him passionately.
+But that reporting mostly concerned other shows, not Carlson’s.
+His name did come up during the case, primarily because of email and text messages that were revealed as part of the lawsuit.

+Carlson and other Fox hosts were caught in private messages doubting their own network’s allegations about Dominion’s role in the supposed election fraud, while also being concerned that Fox was losing audience among Trump fans at the time.
+In some of them, Carlson privately criticized Trump, saying he hated him passionately.

 A few weeks ago, Carlson devoted his entire show to an interview with Trump.